inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 The above network interface contains very simple hypothetical MAC and PHY protocols.
-The MAC protocol only provides acknowledgment without other services (e.g., carrier sense, collision avoidance, collision detection), the PHY protocol uses one of the predefined APSK modulations for the whole signal (preamble, header, and data) without other services (e.g., scrambling, interleaving, forward error correction).
+The MAC protocol only provides acknowledgment without other services (e.g., carrier sense, collision avoidance, collision detection), and the PHY protocol uses one of the predefined APSK modulations for the whole signal (preamble, header, and data) without other services (e.g., scrambling, interleaving, forward error correction).

 ..
 [1]
    OMNeT++ ``sendDirect()`` calls